TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

    contain spaces must be enclosed in double quotes.
 Each of these values are described in more detail below.

-   Link targets that are external or contain `_blank` will be added :html:`rel="noopener noreferrer"` automatically.
+   Link targets that are external or contain `_blank` will be added :html:`rel="noreferrer"` automatically.

 :aspect:`Resource reference`
    1. The link